Injuries Caused by Negligent Drivers

-Auto collisions are the cause of many serious injuries and deaths every year.
+Car accidents are the cause of many serious injuries and deaths every year.
 Unfortunately, not all drivers carry sufficient insurance coverage.
 Many drivers carry the minimum insurance required by Illinois law of only $25,000.
 This is when having an experienced accident attorney on your side can make all of the difference in the world.
-One of the first things that any serious injury attorney will investigate is whether there were other contributing factors that caused an accident.
+One of the first things that a serious injury attorney will investigate is whether some party other than the negligent driver may have been at fault.
 While the driver who caused the accident may have been distracted, intoxicated, or driving too fast for conditions, there may be contributing factors that caused the accident and other parties who may be responsible for your injuries.

 BARS, RESTAURANTS AND LIQUOR STORES

-Not only is the driver who is guilty of a DUI (driving under the influence) liable for injuries caused in the accident, the facility that served the driver may also be held liable for over serving the customer.
-Where and when the driver purchased alcohol must be determined.
+Not only is the driver who is guilty of a DUI (driving under the influence), liable for injuries caused in the accident, the facility that served the driver may also be held liable for over-serving the customer.
+Where and when the drunk driver purchased alcohol must be determined.
 The Illinois Dram Shop Act holds businesses that sell alcohol liable for injuries caused by intoxicated customers.
 This is a potential area of recovery that must not be overlooked.